 4. Monitor caffeine and alcohol intake

 Caffeine obviously affects your ability to fall asleep and you may notice this more as you get older.
-I try and not have caffeine after 4pm.
+I almost never have caffeine after 4 pm.
 Alcohol affects the quality of your sleep.
 Have your glass of wine, but perhaps be mindful of intake just before bed.

 5. Your bed should be for sleep and sex!

 I firmly believe that our bodies respond well to mental associations and having a strong connection to your bed is important.
-Try and limit watching TV just before bed or falling asleep with the TV on.
-This leave our brains processing noisy information rather than processing the day.
+Limit watching TV just before bed or falling asleep with the TV on.
+This leaves our brains processing noisy information rather than processing the day.

 Remember I always say “PROGRESS OVER PERFECTION!”
 Life is still going to happen, but a little consistency will make a big difference.